eevaain/tiny-tpu/README.md

 # Tiny-TPU

+A minimal Tensor Processing Unit (TPU) inspired by Google's TPUv1.

 ## Motivation:

 I recently took on an interesting challenge – reverse-engineering Google's Tensor Processing Unit (TPU) design.
 Since the real TPU architecture is closed-source, I had to work from the original paper to build a minimal version with a weight-stationary systolic array.